Holiday Icebox Cake

 holiday icebox cake

-National Biscuit CompanyNabisco” began selling wafer cookies in 1924, with the focus on chocolate with ginger and sugar, but they soon switched to all chocolate.
+National Biscuit CompanyNabisco” began selling wafer cookies in 1924, with a focus on chocolate with ginger and sugar, but they soon switched to all chocolate.
 In 1929 Nabisco first introduced the idea of layering the wafers with whipped cream.
 This became incredibly popular.
 As a result, just a year later they began printing the recipe on the actual wafer tins.

 Nabisco Famous Chocolate Wafer Cookies are the classic go-to in this recipe.
 Most known for their timeless canary yellow box, Nabisco’s fragile, wafer-thin chocolate wafer cookies make the best ice box cake if you ask me.